jtarrio/jtweb/README.md

 # Jacobo Tarrío's website generator

+This generator was built for blogs or newsletter websites consisting of a series of dated posts that follow a common style.

-This generator can render GitHub-Flavored Markdown files and Go template files, and copy any other file type.
+It will render posts written in GitHub-Flavored Markdown and Go template files, and it will copy any other file type.

-It can also create chronological and thematic tables of contents.
+Posts may be translated, and the translations for each post will be interlinked.

+It will use the information from the posts' headers to build time-based and tag-based tables of contents.
+The tables of contents will appear in every language that is present in the website and can be configured to display only articles written (or translated) in that language or articles written in any available language.

+This generator can also schedule emails to be sent.
+You will need an external system that will take care of managing subscriptions and sending the emails.
+So far, only Mailerlite is supported.

 # Usage

-You can configure the site generator using a configuration file, a set of command-line options, or a combination of them; command-line options override the configuration file settings.
+The site generator is configured through a file, though you can override certain values from the command line.

-You can specify the name of the configuration file with the `--config_file` command-line option.
+You must specify the name of the configuration file with the `--config_file` command-line option.

+## Configuration file

 The configuration file is YAML with the following format: